 Umbilical hernias are most common in infants — especially premature babies and those with low birth weights.
 Black infants appear to have a slightly increased risk of umbilical hernias.
 The condition affects boys and girls equally.

 For adults, being overweight or having multiple pregnancies may increase the risk of developing an umbilical hernia.
-This type of hernia tends to be more common in women in their 50s or 60s.
+This type of hernia tends to be more common in women.

 You Are ...
 The Campaign for Mayo Clinic